How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 Protect areas that you won’t be painting.
 Tape off edges around:

 Protect Floors and Fixtures: Use drop cloths or plastic sheeting to cover all floors and fixtures.
-Tape the cloths in to secure them in place.
+Tape the clothes in to secure them in place.

 7. Cutting in the Paint